harshvardhaniimi/personal-website/content/blog/2020-12-24-forecasting-malaria-vaccine-demand/index.md

 ---
 title: Forecasting Malaria Vaccine Demand
 subtitle: Some interesting insights from my research work on forecasting demand of Malaria vaccines
+summary: Summary of my research work on forecasting coverage for Malaria vaccines
 author: Harshvardhan
 date: '2020-12-24'
 slug: []